Looking for things to do in Alicante, Spain? In this article, I will walk you though my top recommendations in this beautiful spot.

 No matter where you end up in Costa Blanca you’ll be met with pristine beaches, clear warm water, and the most insane scenery you could ever imagine.

-As far as Spanish cities goes, Alicante is pretty close to perfect.
-It has a remarkable blend of everything you could want in a vacation, from local culture to stunning beaches, to the most scrumptious food imaginable.
+As far as Spanish cities go, Alicante is pretty close to perfect.
+It has a remarkable blend of everything you could want on a vacation, from local culture to stunning beaches, to the most scrumptious food imaginable.

-It’s one of the best places to enjoy the Mediterranean Sea in Spain.
-If you’re after sunshine and seaside, Alicante should definitely be on your must-visit list!
+It’s one of the best places to enjoy the Mediterranean waters in Spain.
+If you’re after sunshine and the seaside, Alicante should definitely be on your must-visit list!